 Day 7: Drive from Sankri to Dehradun

-Retrace your footsteps back to where we started from and enjoy the drive to Dehradun.
+R0etrace your footsteps back to where we started from and enjoy the drive to Dehradun.
 Spend some quality time in the bylanes of this budding city.
 Board the night train from Dehradun Railway Station to Delhi and bid adios to this beautiful small hamlet.

-Day 8: Delhi to Mumbai by Air
+Day 8: Dehradun to Delhi

 Things to Carry